 From time to time, we are involved in various legal proceedings and claims arising in the ordinary course of our business.
 Although the results of legal proceedings and claims cannot be predicted with certainty, we currently believe that the final outcome of these ordinary course matters will not, individually or in the aggregate, have a material adverse effect on our business, operating results, financial condition or cash flows.
-However, regardless of the outcome, litigation can have an adverse impact on us because of legal costs, diversion of management time and resources, and other factors.
+However, regardless of the outcome, legal proceedings and claims, including litigation can have an adverse impact on us because of legal costs, diversion of management time and resources, and other factors.